 Technological developments such as the internet and other forms of electronic communication have great educational and social benefits, but they can also be used to harm others.
-The Trust understands the responsibility to educate pupils about online safety issues, to teach them appropriate behaviours when using the internet and related technologies in and beyond the classroom.
-It is also committed to establishing a clear set of expectations around the online behaviour of both pupils and staff.
+The Trust understands the responsibility to educate pupils about online safety issues, including but not limited to bullying, harassment, grooming, stalking, abuse, radicalisation, how to best mitigate risks and what to do should they come across something of concern.
+This is done through providing pupils with the critical thinking skills necessary to use technology to their advantage and teaching them appropriate behaviours when using the internet and related technologies in and beyond the classroom whilst keeping them safe and operating within the law.
+Current and emerging technologies used in and outside of school include: Websites, Emails and instant messaging, Blogs/Vlogs, Social Media sites, Music/video downloads, Gaming sites, Text and picture messages, Video calls, Podcasting, Applications, Online communities, Artificial Intelligence, Virtual and augmented reality technology.
+The School is also committed to establishing a clear set of expectations around the online behaviour of both pupils and staff.

-Safety
+Safety Responsibilities